nazdridoy/ngpt/docs/api/config.md

 |-----------|------|---------|-------------|
 | `config_path` | `Path` | | Path to the configuration file |
 | `config_index` | `Optional[int]` | `None` | Index of the configuration to update (if None, adds a new entry) |

+#### Interactive Prompts

+The function prompts for:
+- API Key
+- Base URL
+- Provider (ensures the provider name is unique)
+- Model

 #### Examples